Number of Fellows per Rotation: 1

 Patient Care

-• Fellows will demonstrate the ability to formulate a neurological differential diagnosis and to understand the rationale for treatment plans outlined by the Pediatric Neurology faculty
+• Fellows will demonstrate the ability to formulate pediatric diagnoses and to understand the rationale for treatment plans outlined by the faculty.

 Medical Knowledge

-• Fellows will gain basic knowledge of epidemiology, pathophysiological explanations, diagnostic criteria, natural course, and treatment options for common neurological disorders of childhood
+• Fellows gain basic knowledge of epidemiology, pathophysiological explanations, diagnostic criteria, and the natural course and treatment options for common pediatric disorders.

-• Fellows will become particularly familiar with common treatment modalities in pediatric neurology
+• Fellows become particularly familiar with common treatment modalities in Pediatrics.

 Practice-Based Learning

-• The fellow will demonstrate the ability to seek appropriate supervision
+• Fellows demonstrate the ability to seek appropriate supervision.

-• The fellow will demonstrate the ability to incorporate lessons learned from supervision into new knowledge, skills, and professional attitudes
+• Fellows demonstrate the ability to incorporate lessons learned from supervision into new knowledge, skills, and professional attitudes.

-• The fellow will develop the ability to use information technology to improve fund of knowledge and technical skills to provide better care to patients
+• Fellows develop the ability to use information technology to improve their fund of knowledge and technical skills to provide better care to patients.

 Professionalism